knowing-me-choose-to-work-with-me/knowing-me-choose-to-work-with-me.github.io/README.md

         - unlike my previous-team,  This was a vendor-partner heavy team, had their daily scrums in late evenings for on-site PO, BA
         - My previous also also joined this this cost-modeling-space with a manager-role, this was a relief as we had developed a frequency and trust with almost a year or so.
 He also had a trade-off mindset on timelines of deliverables which was super helpful during execution.
         - first,  we made few corrections like having standup on morning and need basis to connect to PO, BA for clearity on functional and requirements, with little friction eventually everything got settled down.
-        - my first task was to analyze a pecular file upload issue which was faling for larger files, after some hiccups i solved by increasing the RAM size, to everyones surprise, others probably didnt notice it. after some math said you could upload upto 2gb for file size, with 10 lakhs per sheet etc which we had discovered.
+        - my first task was to analyze a pecular file upload issue which was faling for larger files, after some hiccups i solved by increasing the RAM size, to everyones surprise, others probably didnt notice it. after some math said you could upload upto 2gb for file size, with a-million per sheet etc which we had discovered.
         - as we were identifying the major problems, were can contribute top 2 things came up
         - Problem-1 : integration strategy for the Next-Gen integration
         - Problem-2 : a new modeling capability called module-by-workscope which we heard was quite data-centric